WWE Felt They Had “No Choice” But To Release Mandy Rose

-On December 15th Mandy Rose was shockingly released by WWE just 24-hours after losing the NXT Women’s Championship.
+On December 15th, Mandy Rose was shockingly released by WWE just 24 hours after losing the NXT Women’s Championship.
 While the feel-good win was greeted positively by fans online at the time, it is now being seen in a different light.

 Mandy Rose Crossed The Line – WWE

-“She’s had the subscription service, and it got popular and lucrative, and she went further and further, and the feeling was that she way, way, way crossed the line.
+“It got popular and lucrative, and she went further and further, and the feeling was that she way, way, way crossed the line.
 And they believe that they had absolutely no choice but to get rid of her.”

 Mandy Rose won the NXT Women’s Title back in October 2021, defeating Raquel Rodriguez at Halloween Havoc.
 Rose had only returned to the brand three months earlier after a largely unsuccessful stint on the main roster.

-At the time of her defeat, Rose was only days away from eclipsing Shayna Baszler’s 416 day reign to become the second-longest reigning champion.
+At the time of her defeat, Rose was only days away from eclipsing Shayna Baszler’s 416-day reign to become the second-longest reigning champion.
 Asuka holds the record for the longest reign with the title at 522 days.

 H/t to Wrestle Talk